LottieJaneDev/usgs_earthquake_data_pipeline/setup.md

 # Project Set Up

->NOTE; Do not clone this repository until you are in the home folder of your Virtual Machine, the [installation script](setup/install.sh) will do that for your! 😄
+>NOTE; Do not clone this repository until you are in the home folder of your Virtual Machine, the [installation script](setup/install.sh)!
+Follow the below steps to recreate the project! have fun! 😄

 >NOTE; the project instructions for reproducibility are based on working within a Google Cloud Platform Virtual Machine environment on an [Unbuntu](https://ubuntu.com/desktop) machine.
 In my opinion, interacting with the GCP VM works best when using an IDE such as VS Code, where you have instant access to your files, the terminal & port forwarding, although you can use a standard terminal that allows SSH connection.
 If you are using anything other than the aforementioned, you may have to alter the instructions to suit your set up.